 Next, it’s time to tackle product efficiency, or how your product is able to meet the unique and specific needs of the target market.

 Many different factors enter into this, including things like product longevity, style, pricing and more.

-It’s easy to simply say that your product should meet all these factors.
+It’s easy to say that your product should meet all these factors.
 In fact, I’m sure most companies do.
-However, a more focused approach is superior.
+However, a more focused approach is needed.

 By first identifying your specific customer’s needs, you can focus on improving product effectiveness in those areas.